Skip to main content

 Day-to-day tasks

-• give horses food and water
+• feed and water horses

-• clean equipment like saddles and bridles
+• clean equipment like saddles, bridles and rugs

-• clean, brush and clip horses' coats
+• clean, brush and clip horses' coats and manes

-• muck out stables and replace bedding
+• muck out stables, replace bedding and keep the yard tidy

-• take horses out for exercise
+• take horses out for daily exercise

 Working environment